frederic-perez/AmE-dictionary/data/dictionary.md

 __Pole__ _n_ _(pl.
 Poles)_ A native or inhabitant of Poland, or a person of Polish descent.
 __pole__ _v_
 __polecats__ _n_
-__polemic__ _n_ A controversial argument, especially one refuting or attacking a specific opinion or doctrine. _Syn_ tirade, diatribe _He launched into the polemic, not caring whom he offended or won over, intent only on getting his point across._
+__polemic__ _n_ :two: /puh-LEM-ik/ __1__ A _polemic_ is a strong written or spoken attack against someone else’s opinions, beliefs, practices, etc. _Her book is a fierce polemic against societal inequalities._ __2__ A controversial argument, especially one refuting or attacking a specific opinion or doctrine. _Syn_ tirade, diatribe _He launched into the polemic, not caring whom he offended or won over, intent only on getting his point across._
 __polemology__ _n_ The study of war.
 __police academy__
 __police state__ _n_ _A society log run as a police state._